mark-watson/Java-AI-Book/manuscript/semantic_web.md

 ![Semantic Web Data Models](images/semantic_web_data.png)

 I wrote a separate book *Practical Semantic Web Programming in Java* that goes into much more detail on the use of Sesame, Jena, Protege, OwlApis, RDF/RDFS/OWL modeling, and Descriptive
 Logic Reasoners.
 This chapter is meant to get you interested in this technology but is not intended as a detailed guide.
-You can get a free PDF of *Practical Semantic Web Programming in Java* on my web site.
-There is also a version for the Common Lisp language that is also available as a free PDF file.
+I am not covering RDFS/OWL modeling, and Descriptive Logic Reasoners which are important topics for more advanced semantic web projects, but the material here will be a good start.

 ## Available Tools